BothersMcBitey/tech504-terraform/docker/docker.md

   - `-d` runs detatched mode, so it won't show any logs or freeze your terminal.
   - `docker-compose ps` shows composed containers.
   - basically, most docker commaands work with docker-compose.

-# Kubernetes
-Can be used as an orchestration tool

 # Task